IRS Issues Guidance for Optional FSA Rollovers, Extended Grace Periods

 - Contribution Adjustments: Employers can allow employees to change their FSA contributions for plan years ending in 2021 without the need for a qualifying life event.

-What Else Should Employers Know?
+What Else Should Employers Know About Changes to FSAs?

 It’s essential that employers understand these provisions are optional, though electing to offer them can improve employee morale and help your team make the most of their benefits.